 Simplified, paints are made up of resin (the “glue” of the paint) and pigment (the color).

-Over time, as the glossy and protective resin in the paint wears away and what’s left on your home’s exterior is just the (non-protective) pigment.
-This is why, when it’s time to repaint your home, you can often rub your hand on your home’s exterior and your hands appear to have chalk on them – this is the pigment that’s left after the resin has worn away.
+Over time, as the glossy and protective resin in the paint wears away, what’s left on your home’s exterior is just the (non-protective) pigment.
+This is why, when it’s time to repaint your home, you can often rub your hand on your home’s exterior, and your hands appear to have chalk.
 If you’re wondering if your home’s exterior actually needs painting, take our 20-second quiz.

 Can I paint over stain?

-Yes, painting over stain is very common and because the paint sits on top of the wood, the previous stain that’s been absorbed into the wood does not get in the way of the paint.
-In fact, the stain that has already absorbed inside the wood fibers might even protect the newly painted wood better than a painted board that hasn’t been previously stained.
+Yes, painting over stain is very common, and because the paint sits on top of the wood, the previous stain that’s been absorbed into the wood does not get in the way of the paint.
+The stain that has already absorbed inside the wood fibers might even protect the newly painted wood better than a painted board that hasn’t been previously stained.

 How do I know if my house was previously painted or stained?

-If your coating is fading: Likely it was previously stained.
+If your coating is fading: It likely it was previously stained.

-If your coating is peeling, cracking or flaking: Likely it was previously painted (or incorrectly stained with a solid stain).
+If your coating is peeling, cracking, or flaking: It likely was previously painted (or incorrectly stained with a solid stain).